ZilantRobotics/innopolis_vtol_dynamics/README.md

 The key feature of this simulation is to run it in such a way that the hardware knows nothing about the simulation.
 This can be done with Cyphal/DroneCAN.
 It covers more PX4 modules than standard SITL and HITL.

+**Purpose**

+- Simulation of UAV onboard systems at a low hardware level
+- Testing and debugging of UAV control systems using a CAN-bus
+- Development and testing of intelligent automatic control systems for UAVs
+- Training in the development and use of drones, including creating datasets and automated testing

+**Requirements**

+- Operating System: We've tailored the simulator for modern versions of Windows, Linux, and Mac.
+Choose the build that matches your OS.

+- CPU: Aim for an Intel i7 from the 11th or 12th generation.
+For those using AMD, any equivalent processor will suffice.

+- RAM: 16GB is a recommended minimum, but more is always better for performance.

+- Hardware: CUAV V5+, CAN-sniffer

 ## 1. Design

 VTOL HITL Dynamics Simulator is designed to be modular.
 It is divided into the following main components: